RSLCPP -- Deterministic Simulations Using ROS 2

 \section{Experimental Setup}

-To validate our claims, we will conduct two different experiments.
-The first experiment will focus on a synthetic benchmark system designed to test the determinism of callback execution within the simulation.
-For the second experiment, we will use a LiDAR odometry benchmark to demonstrate the practical applicability of our approach in a real-world robotics scenario.
+We conduct two different validation experiments.
+The first experiment focuses on a synthetic benchmark system designed to test the determinism of callback execution.
+The second experiment uses a LiDAR odometry benchmark to demonstrate the applicability of our approach in a real-world robotics scenario.